grivasgervilla/TheMinerva/README.md

 ## Custom Packages :package:

-- `griger`: It a package that collects some common configuration options.
+- `griger`: It is a package that collects some common configuration options.
-- `grigerthm`: It a package that defines several theorem like environments with custom style in Spanish or English.
+- `grigerthm`: It is a package that defines several theorem like environments with custom style in Spanish or English.

 ## Other Configuration Files :art: